Module: Heatwave::Normalizers

 Two-pass:

-validates format + checksum.- Regex fallback for the two patterns we'd accept even with
+format + checksum. - Regex fallback for the two patterns we'd accept even with

 a bad checksum (typo'd UPS / USPS international where